Springtails are tiny, harmless insects that can be a nuisance in the home.

 - Avoid overwatering.
 Overwatering is one of the most common ways that springtails get into houseplants.
 Water your plants only when needed and allow the soil to dry out between waterings.

 - Use well-draining soil.
 Springtails are attracted to damp, poorly draining soils.
-Use a well-draining potting mix for your plants and make sure there are drainage holes in the bottom of the pots.
+Use a well-draining potting mix for your plants and ensure drainage holes in the bottom of the pots.

 - Don’t let plants sit in water.
 After watering, remove any excess water from the saucer or tray beneath the pot.
 This will help to keep the plant soil from becoming too wet.

 - Don’t let plants sit in damp areas.
-Springtails are also attracted to humid areas.
-Keep your plants away from humidifiers, windows, and other moist areas in your home.
+Springtails are also attracted to humid places.
+Keep your plants away from basements, humidifiers, windows, and other moist areas.

 - Keep your home ventilated.
 Good air circulation will help to keep springtails away from your plants.
 Open windows and use fans to circulate the air in your home.